Active Substance: strontium ranelate

 Pharmacotherapeutic Group: Drugs for treatment of bone diseases

-Treatment of osteoporosis in postmenopausal women to reduce the risk of vertebral and hip fractures (see section 5.1).
+Treatment of severe osteoporosis in postmenopausal women at high risk for fracture to reduce the risk of vertebral and hip fractures.

-Treatment of osteoporosis in adult men at increased risk of fracture (see section 5.1).
+Treatment of severe osteoporosis in adult men at increased risk of fracture.

 What is Protelos?

 Protelos is a medicine that contains the active substance strontium ranelate.
-It is available as 2-g sachets containing granules that are made up into an oral suspension.
+It is available as 2 g sachets containing granules that are made up into an oral (by mouth) suspension.

 What is Protelos used for?